WiresharkIO/Missing_semester/02-emacs/missing_semester_report.md

 This configuration file allows to install everything when the emacs is loaded, and the user doesn't need to check individual dependencies everytime in the minibuffer.

-I feel there are tons of more emacs cpabilities which I didn't tried yet.
+I feel there are tons of more emacs capabilities which I didn't tried yet.

 > __Difference of Emacs from other editors__

-I experienced that I'm using a lot of key-bindings to run operations, than I did with my previous IDEs say Pycharm, VScode,..
+I experienced that I'm using a lot of key-bindings to run operations/commands, than I did with my previous Test-editors/IDEs.